isorna/dropcommander-translations-en/dfc/scenarios/game-scenarios.md

 ![Erupting Battlefront map](/img/ui/400x400.svg "Erupting Battlefront")

-### Players
 * 2 players.

-### Fleet List
-* Standard.
+* Fleet List: Standard.

-### Suggested Approach
-* Rapid Reaction (opposing edges shown in blue).
+* Suggested Approach: Rapid Reaction (opposing edges shown in blue).

-### Duration
-* 6 turns.
+* Duration: 6 turns.

-### Orbital Debris
-* Planetary Ring.
+* Orbital Debris: Planetary Ring.

-### Victory Conditions
+* Victory Conditions
   * Player 1: Gains 1 VP for each Sector in B Clusters destroyed, B Clusters are Critical Locations and A Clusters follow standard scoring.
   * Player 2: Gains 1 VP for each Sector in A Clusters destroyed, A Clusters are Critical Locations and B Clusters follow standard scoring.
   * Both players: C Clusters and Space Stations (Standard Scoring, Critical Locations).

 ::: tip Variant: "Punching Up"
 Replace 2 of the Sectors in the central Cluster with Orbital Guns.